 RHS Counseling CenterThe counselors at Redlands High School support students with College and Career Planning, Academics, and Social Emotional Concerns.
 We work closely with the Student Center, ROP, teachers, and administrators to assist students with decisions about high school programs of study, specific courses, and further education after high school.
 An important part of a student’s experience at RHS involves relations with other people—friends, teachers, administrators, and parents.
 Counselors help students work with these people on a daily basis and handle issues that arise naturally in human relations.

-Students wishing to have a schedule change must complete the RHS Schedule Change Policy and Request Form and meet with their counselor before changes will be made to schedules.
+Students wishing to have a schedule change must complete the RHS Schedule Change Policy and Request Form and meet with their counselor before changes are made to schedules.

-Your cournselor looks forward to meeting with you, but we also respond to emails.
+Your counselor looks forward to meeting with you, but we also respond to emails.
 Please include the following in your email to get the best results:

 - Introduce yourself or sign off by using your FIRST and LAST Name